-Sub-criteria assessed Findings in light of relevant EU regulatory framework Recommendations 2.2.8.
-Powers to set Weighted Average Cost of Capital 30 Under the EU regulatory framework, the NRAs determines that a relevant market is not effectively competitive, it shall identify undertakings which individually or jointly have a significant market power on that market and impose, amend or maintain certain regulatory obligations as a result.
-One of the obligations is obligation of cost orientation which may take form setting tariffs or prices. matter as the reviewed AM legislation in force covers the EU regulatory framework requirements.
-The NRA shall be required to ensure that any cost recovery mechanism or pricing methodology that it mandates serves the purpose of promoting efficiency and sustainable competition and ensures consumer benefits.
+Sub-criteria assessed Findings in light of relevant EU regulatory framework Recommendations The NRA shall be required to ensure that any cost recovery mechanism or pricing methodology that it mandates serves the purpose of promoting efficiency and sustainable competition and ensures consumer benefits.
+Benchmarking exercises can also be applied.
+Should retail regulatory measures related to retail tariff regulation or other retail price controls, the NRA shall have right to request appropriate cost accounting system, by specifying format and accounting methodology to be applied.
+The NRA may request compliance to be verified by a qualified independent body.
+Pursuant to the law "On Electronic Communications" the ANRCETI may following the adopted procedure perform analysis of relevant markets and as a result may impose obligations regarding the recovery of investments and control of tariffs, including obligations to substantiate tariffs according to costs, as well as obligations regarding separate accounting records for the provision of certain forms of access or interconnection.
+2.2.8.
+Powers to set Weighted Average Cost of Capital 32 Under the EU regulatory framework, the NRAs determines that a relevant market is not effectively competitive, it shall identify undertakings which individually or jointly have a significant market power on that market and impose, amend or maintain certain regulatory obligations as a result.
+One of the obligations is obligation of cost orientation which may take form setting tariffs or prices.
+No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework The NRA shall be required to ensure that any cost recovery mechanism or pricing methodology that it mandates serves the purpose of promoting efficiency and sustainable competition and ensures consumer benefits.
 Benchmarking exercises can also be applied. requirements.
 Should retail regulatory measures related to retail tariff regulation or other retail price controls, the NRA shall have right to request appropriate cost accounting system, by specifying format and accounting methodology to be applied.
 The NRA may request compliance to be verified by a qualified independent body.
 There shall also be rights for the countries to oblige designated undertaking to provide to consumers electronic communications services which depart from those provided under normal conditions, in particular addressed to those with low incomes or special needs, which would be exempt from cost orientation obligation.
-Under the law "On Electronic Communications", PSRC in consultation with the State Commission for the Protection of Economic Competition of the Republic of Armenia, have the rights to define undertakings with dominant position in the relevant market and impose obligations.
-Under the law "On Electronic Communications", the PSRC shall establish for dominant service providers an accounting system which demonstrate that the charges for the public electronic communications services are cost-based.
-The PSRC has the right to verify and audit cost allocations, ensure proportionality of cost allocations as well as consistency of costs incurred by the latter. • Furthermore, in regulating the charges levied by service providers, the PSRC shall ensure that such service providers have an opportunity to recover, based on effective management, a reasonable rate of return on the reasonable value of their investments made in providing services to the public.
+Pursuant to the law "On Electronic Communications" the ANRCETI may following the adopted procedure perform analysis of relevant markets and as a result may impose obligations regarding the recovery of investments and control of tariffs, including obligations to substantiate tariffs according to costs, as well as obligations regarding separate accounting records for the provision of certain forms of access or interconnection.
+Setting of a WACC may be part cost-orientation process.